tomkerkhove/k8s-event-grid-bridge/docs/walkthroughs/kubernetes-event-exporter.md

 }
 ```

-## Creating an Azure Logic Apps as event handler
+## Creating an Azure Logic Apps as an event handler

 Next, we'll create an Azure Logic App that will act as an event handler.

-- Create a file called `event-handler-workflow.json` which represents an empty workflow with request trigger
+- Create a file called `event-handler-workflow.json` which represents an empty workflow with request trigger:

 ```json
 {